How to Define Expedients for ASC 606 Compliance

 The key is to understand which ones are available and determine if they’re a good fit for your business model.
 Let’s walk through the most common practical expedients you can use.

-Contract Modifications
+Simplifying Contract Modifications

 When a contract changes, ASC 606 typically requires you to assess whether the modification should be treated as a separate contract or as an adjustment to the original one.
 This can get complicated quickly.
 The practical expedient for contract modifications allows you to simplify this process under certain circumstances.
 Instead of re-evaluating the entire contract from day one, you can account for the change on a prospective basis.
 This is crucial because assessing modifications involves significant judgment and can directly impact the timing of your revenue.
 This shortcut helps you manage those changes without getting bogged down in complex retrospective adjustments.

-The Right to Invoice Approach
+Using the Right to Invoice Approach

 This expedient is a lifesaver for businesses with straightforward contracts.
 It allows you to recognize revenue in the amount you have the right to invoice, as long as that amount directly corresponds to the value you’ve delivered to the customer to date.
 For example, if you provide a monthly service for a fixed fee, you can recognize that fee as revenue each month you invoice it.
 This approach avoids the complexity of estimating progress toward completing a performance obligation.
 It’s a simple and direct method that aligns revenue recognition with your billing cycle, making it a popular choice for many service-based companies.

-Significant Financing Component
+Addressing the Significant Financing Component

 Sometimes, there's a long gap between when you deliver a product or service and when the customer pays for it.
 ASC 606 requires you to account for the time value of money in these cases, which is known as a significant financing component.
 However, this practical expedient lets you skip this adjustment entirely if the period between delivery and payment is one year or less.
 This saves you from having to perform complex present value calculations on your transaction prices.
 It simplifies your accounting process by allowing you to recognize revenue based on the agreed-upon price without adjusting for financing effects on shorter-term contracts.

-The Portfolio Method
+Applying the Portfolio Method

 If your business manages a large number of similar contracts, analyzing each one individually for ASC 606 compliance would be a monumental task.
 The portfolio method allows you to group contracts with similar characteristics and apply the revenue recognition guidance to the entire portfolio.
 The catch is that you must reasonably expect that the financial statement effects of this approach won't be materially different from applying the guidance to each individual contract.
 For high-volume businesses, this is one of the most powerful expedients, turning an overwhelming process into a manageable one by leveraging smart data segmentation.

-Shipping and Handling Activities
+Accounting for Shipping and Handling

 When you sell physical goods, you often have shipping and handling tasks that occur after the customer has already taken control of the product.
 ASC 606 gives you a choice: you can treat these activities as a separate promised service or as a cost of fulfilling the contract.
 This practical expedient allows you to elect to account for shipping and handling as a fulfillment cost.
 This is generally the simpler option, as it means you can recognize the expense as it's incurred rather than allocating a portion of the transaction price to it as a separate performance obligation.

-Incremental Contract Costs
+Managing Incremental Contract Costs

 What about the costs you incur to get a contract, like sales commissions?
 Normally, you’d have to capitalize these costs and amortize them over the life of the contract.
 However, this practical expedient lets you recognize these incremental costs as an expense when they are incurred, provided the amortization period would have been one year or less.
 This is especially useful for businesses with short sales cycles or one-year contracts, as it eliminates the need to track and amortize these assets on the balance sheet, simplifying both your accounting and your data management strategy.

-Can You Use Practical Expedients?
+Are You Eligible to Use Practical Expedients?

 Deciding whether to use practical expedients is a critical step in your ASC 606 compliance journey.
 While they offer a path to simplification, they aren’t a one-size-fits-all solution.
 Making the right choice requires a careful look at your contracts, data, and internal resources.
 Before you move forward, you need to confirm that your business is eligible and prepared to apply these shortcuts correctly and consistently.
 Let’s walk through the key considerations to help you determine if practical expedients are the right fit for your company.

-Checking the Eligibility Criteria
+First, Check the Eligibility Criteria

 Think of practical expedients as approved shortcuts within the ASC 606 framework.
 They are designed to make revenue recognition less burdensome, especially for complex contracts, without compromising the accuracy of your financial reporting.
 However, you can't just pick and choose them at random.
 Each expedient has specific criteria.
 For example, the expedient for significant financing components can only be used if the time between payment and the transfer of goods or services is one year or less.
 Your first step is to understand what a practical expedient is and then evaluate each one against your specific contracts to see if you qualify.
 The goal is to simplify your process, not to create inaccuracies.

-Considering Contract Duration
+Does Your Contract Duration Qualify?

 Once you decide to use a practical expedient, you’re committing to it for the long haul.
 Consistency is a cornerstone of ASC 606.
 You must apply the same expedient to all similar contracts in similar circumstances.
 You can’t use an expedient for one contract this month and ignore it for a nearly identical one next month.
 You also need to disclose which expedients you’re using in your financial statement footnotes, ensuring transparency for investors and auditors.
 This decision needs to be made when you first apply the standard or at the inception of a contract—it’s not something you can apply retroactively when it’s convenient.